-- 1. Cloud > AnyCloud > Monitoring Session

-- 2. Open a monitoring session by doing one of the following:

-- a.
-Click New to create a new session.

-b.
-Click the check box next to a session and then click Edit to edit an existing session.

-- 3. Select or deselect the Agent Pre-filtering check box in the Monitoring Session info box to change the setting.
-It is enabled by default.
+- 1. Cloud > AnyCloud > Monitoring Session - 2.
+Open a monitoring session by doing one of the following: - 3.
+Click New to create a new session. - 4.
+Click the check box next to a session and then click Edit to edit an existing session. - 5.
+Select or deselect the Agent Pre-filtering check box in the Monitoring Session info box to change the setting.
+It is enabled by default. - 6.
+Click OK. - 7.
+The Monitoring Session view displays the setting in the Agent Pre-filtering column.

-- a.
-Deselect the check box to disable it.

-- b.
-Select the check box to enable it.

-- 4. Click OK.

-- 5. The Monitoring Session view displays the setting in the Agent Pre-filtering column.